toshi01kudo/SR-MPLS_Multi_AS_MPBGP_Practice/README.md

 ### Segment Routing のメリット

+Benefits
+* Ready for SDN: Segment routing was built for SDN and is the foundation for Application Engineered Routing (AER).
+SR prepares networks for business models, where applications can direct network behavior.
+SR provides the right balance between distributed intelligence and centralized optimization and programming.
+* Minimal configuration: Segment routing for TE requires minimal configuration on the source router.
+* Load balancing: Unlike in RSVP-TE, load balancing for segment routing can take place in the presence of equal cost multiple paths (ECMPs).
+* Supports Fast Reroute (FRR): Fast reroute enables the activation of a pre-configured backup path within 50 milliseconds of path failure.
+* Plug-and-Play deployment: Segment routing tunnels are interoperable with existing MPLS control and data planes and can be implemented in an existing deployment.

 ### SR-MPLS の基本設定とIGP
 * 参考URL: [MPLS網にSegment Routingを適用してみよう](https://www.netone.co.jp/knowledge-center/blog-column/knowledge_takumi_175/)
 * 参考URL: [Segment Routing Configuration Guide for Cisco ASR 9000 Series Routers, IOS XR](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/segment-routing/configuration/guide/b-seg-routing-cg-asr9k.html)